What’s the Difference Between

 And why it matters–a lot!
 Make sure that you are comparing “apples and apples,” not apples and oranges.

-The type of vehicle “leases” most people are familiar with (like we all see advertised on TV) are consumer or commercial leases.
+The type of vehicle “leases” most people are familiar with (like we all see advertised) are consumer or commercial leases.
 The monthly payments can be very attractive.
-Some are even promoted “use it and then just turn it in for a new one.”
+Some are promoted “use it and then just turn it in for a new one.”
 What’s the old saying?
-If it sounds to good to be true… Those very attractive payments come with a number strings attached—especially for government agencies like yours:
+If it sounds too good to be true… Those very attractive payments come with a number of strings attached—especially for government agencies like yours:

 Typical Commercial Lease Restrictions

-- Security deposits and/or other cash “due at signing,” are the rule.
+- Security deposits and other cash “due at signing” are the rule.

 - Low mileage allowance – 8,000-10,000 miles/year is typical–or be prepared for BIG penalties.

 - Very short lease terms.
 12-36 month “firm term” agreements.
 (Note: most cities cannot sign beyond the current fiscal year.)

 - Lots of Fine Print – Lessee is responsible for every ding, dent, scratch, hole, upholstery or carpet stain, repainting, and reconditioning.
 Whatever is necessary to make the vehicle commercially resalable for them.

 - Maintenance requirements – The lessee is obligated to perform all of the manufacturer’s scheduled maintenance during the lease term.

 - Lease-End Buyouts — known as “residuals.”
 These are monies due after your last lease payment, and the amounts can be substantial.